top of page

 Some specific techniques

-Clearly we can't change the past, but a PBSP therapist will ultimately guide clients towards creating new memories and the concept of ideal (archetypal) parents.
-This might feel challenging at times, to experience other types of parents, but through these ideals clients can kindle a bodily/somatic-felt sense, comforting feelings and emotions that were denied in their past.
-It's these new body sensations, feelings and emotions that give the client's soul what it yearns for, at the age they needed them, from the right kinship figure.
-When our soul gets the right fit, it can let go of the unhelpful patterns of behaviour which inhibit us from living fully and freely in the present.
+Clearly we can't change the past, but a PBSP therapist will ultimately guide clients towards the concept of ideal (archetypal) parents.
+This might feel challenging at times, to experience different parents to what we actually got, but through these ideals clients can experience comforting feelings and emotions that were denied in their past.
+From birth, we're naturally driven to find pleasure, satisfaction, meaning and connectedness in the world, so these new body sensations give the client's soul what it yearns for, at the age they needed them, from the right kinship figure.

 Bessel van der Kolk is a world-leading expert on trauma, a psychiatrist and author of The Body Keeps the Score, wherein he dedicates chapter 18 of his book to PBSP.